 2. Commissioned by Grand Vizier Mehmed Paša Sokolović, the person who exercised power over a long period at the summit of the Ottoman Empire according to Wikipedia.
 The historic bridge of Višegrad was built by and opened in 1570’s.

-3. According to UNESCO official website, Mehmed Paša Sokolović Bridge was a designed by Mimar Koca Sinan, one of the greatest architect architects and engineer of the classical Ottoman period and contemporary of the Italian Renaissance.
+3. According to UNESCO official website, Mehmed Paša Sokolović Bridge was a designed by Mimar Koca Sinan, one of the greatest architects and engineers of the classical Ottoman period and contemporary of the Italian Renaissance.

 4. The Mehmed Paša Sokolović Bridge consist with 11 masonry arches about 10-15m long and an access ramp at right angles with four arches of the left part bank of the river.
 Overall the bridge spans about 179.5-meter-long (589 ft.).